containrrr/watchtower/README.md

 * `--debug` Enable debug mode.
 When this option is specified you'll see more verbose logging in the watchtower log file.
 * `--help` Show documentation about the supported flags.

+See below for options used to configure notifications.

 ## Linked Containers

 Watchtower will detect if there are links between any of the running containers and ensure that things are stopped/started in a way that won't break any of the links.
 If an update is detected for one of the dependencies in a group of linked containers, watchtower will stop and start all of the containers in the correct order so that the application comes back up correctly.